i-jurij/oswc/README.md

 and insert data to db.
 After that you can modify this file.

+All users who have access to the administration section in the "users" table of the database there are entries: username, password, status (fields for email and email_status are not used yet).
+Username and password can be anything (username field length is 25 characters, password is 255).
+Status has three categories: admin, moder, user.
+By default, there are no differences between them, they need to be set in the file app/view/adm.php by splitting an array of pages into parts available for different categories of users.
+The example is in the file itself.
+Statuses, respectively, can still be added.

 This use namespase.
 classes are declared like this: